Galeria

 Acrylic colour relies upon the variable characteristics of the pigments used in each colour in order to achieve results.
 Therefore, being able to choose from the widest possible range of pigments means that you have greater choice and flexibility to develop your work and technique.

-Upgrading to our Artists' Acrylic Colour range means that you will have a much wider and balanced spectrum of colours to choose from, giving you the widest choice of pigments as well as unparalleled brilliance of colour.
+Upgrading to Winsor & Newton Professional Acrylic Colour range means that you will have a much wider and balanced spectrum of colours to choose from, giving you the widest choice of pigments as well as unparalleled brilliance of colour.

 Galeria for Fine Art